ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/revisions/including.markdown

 is revised to trigger the document's replication, backup, etc.
 While the **Revisions** feature is enabled, each new document revision keeps the document's change vector at the time of its creation.
-We can therefore track and include document revisions by their change vectors.
+We can use this to track and include **Single** or **Multiple** document revisions by their change vectors.
-To do so, we need to:
+To do so:

 1. Store helpful change vectors in advance, in a property of the document.
-2. When we want to include revisions by their change vector -
+2. When you want to include revisions by their change vector -
    Pass the **path** to the document property to [session.Load](../../../client-api/session/revisions/including#including-revisions-with-session.load) or [session.Query](../../../client-api/session/revisions/including#including-revisions-with-session.query)